viniciuscolombo/prova02-integration-test-viniciuscolombo/README.md

 # API test automation with Jest and PactumJS

-> Simple integration between JestJS and PactumJS.
+> Simple integration between JestJS and PactumJSzz.

 ## GitHub Actions